Search and Ten of Swords: Cocktail party scene

 The crew were challenged once the sun had set, as it became more difficult to add light to the darkening setting than it had been reducing light when it was brighter.
 Since close-ups are easier to color grade in post-production than wide shots, the crew waited to film Bishé's coverage until the end of the shoot.
 For that segment, gaffer Rick Crank used a 120-foot-tall condor to light the treeline behind her.
 Bishé began filming her coverage at 9:09 p.m., by which point the only people on set were the cameramen, Kusama, Rogers, and the homeowner.
 Bishé said that when she was surrounded by people earlier in the shoot, it was easy to recite her character's speech multiple times.
-For her coverage, though, she found it more difficult and wished that some of extras had been retained, joking: "I was trying to look at a flowerpot here, and then there's a grip scratching his butt over there, and I'm like, Oy.
+For her coverage, though, she found it more difficult and wished that some of the extras had been retained; she joked: "I was trying to look at a flowerpot here, and then there's a grip scratching his butt over there, and I'm like, Oy.
 This was so meaningful earlier."

 About 20 feet of tracks were laid out on the west side of the lawn to accommodate a 15-foot SuperTechnoCrane, which was suspended over the pool for sweeping shots.
 For Cameron's fall into the pool at the end of the scene, the crew did a test run with a body double before filming Davis, who only required one take.